 Young, fit people—are at higher risk.

-Climb high sleep low
+Climb high, sleep low

 No matter how tired you are, a good practice would be to rest for some moments when you get to your camp/lodge, walk to a higher point, and come down.
-By doing this, your body gets less oxygen at the higher point, so when you come down to your stop for the night, your body will notice more oxygen no matter how small a fraction the difference is – it makes a difference.
+By doing this, your body gets less oxygen at the higher point, so when you come down to your stop for the night, your body will notice more oxygen no matter how slight the difference is – it makes a difference.

 Altitude affects everyone differently.

-When symptoms strike, head for lower ground
+When symptoms strike, head for lower ground.

-Planning a trekking vacation?
+Are you planning a trekking vacation?
 Take time to acclimate—and check with your doctor.